Skip to main content Skip to navigation

 Pests & Plant Disease

-Integrated Pest Management (IPM) is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
-IPM programs use current, comprehensive information on the life cycles of pests and their interaction with the environment.
-This information, in combination with available pest control methods, is used to manage pest damage by the most economical means, and with the least possible hazard to people, property, and the environment.
+Integrated Pest Management (IPM) is an ecosystem-based strategy that aims for long-term prevention of pests or their damage using a combination of techniques.
+IPM programs rely on frequent monitoring, farmer-selected thresholds for acceptable crop damage and comprehensive knowledge of the life cycles of pests and diseases and their interaction with plants and the environment.
+This information is used to select a combination of effective pest management methods to limit pest damage by the most economical means, and with the least possible hazard to people, non-target organisms, property, and the environment.
+Management options might include cultural, physical, and biological techniques, along with the judicious use of pesticides when called for.

 WSU Regional Small Farms IPM Specialist